Oshanotter/StreamFetchTagger/README.md

 I do not condone or encourage the unauthorized downloading of copyrighted materials.
 Any such activity is the sole responsibility of the user.

-I do not claim ownership of or authorship for yt-dlp, ffmpeg, ffprobe, AtomicParsley, MP4Box, or any other Python modules and packages used in this project.
+I do not claim ownership of or authorship for yt-dlp, ffmpeg, SublerCLI, MP4Box, or any other Python modules and packages used in this project.
 I extend my gratitude to the developers of these projects for providing the tools that made this project possible.